michelin/kafkactl/README.md

 ###### ValidString

-Checks the property is a string that must be part of the `validStrings` list.
+Ensures that the property is a string that matches one of the values specified in the `validStrings` list.

 ```yml
 connectValidator: